Institutional Research & Effectiveness

 Framework

-Ensures data is accurate, reliable, consistent, and relevant for its intended purposes.
-Data stewards are involved in activities to maintain high data quality and efficient processes.
+• Quality ensures data is accurate, reliable, consistent, and relevant for its intended purposes.
+Maintaining high-quality data supports trustworthy reporting, sound decision-making, and efficient operations.

 Roles & Responsibilities